Our process

-A typical engagement runs 4-6 months: 2 weeks of discovery, 3 weeks of design, 10-14 weeks of build, 3 weeks of launch support.
-Then either 3-6 months on retainer for iteration, or a clean handoff to your internal engineering team.
-We expect about 6-12 hours per week of your time during the active phases.
+A typical engagement runs 4-6 months: 2 weeks of discovery, 3 weeks of design, 10-14 weeks of build, and 3 weeks of launch support, then 3-6 months on retainer or a clean handoff to your team.
+Expect about 6-12 hours a week of your time during the active phases.

 Discovery